domschrei/mallob/README.md

 Go into the directory `src/hordesat` and execute `bash build.sh` which will (a) attempt to find your MPI installation, (b) fetch and build the necessary SAT solving backends, and (c) call mallob's `make` with the appropriate arguments.
 This generates the executable `build/mallob`.

-Alternatively, you can run `mallob` in a virtualized manner using Docker.
+Alternatively, you can run mallob in a virtualized manner using Docker, which was successfully done for the SAT Competition 2020.
-Adjust the `CMD` statement in the `Dockerfile` and/or the execution script `aws-run.sh` to fit your particular infrastructure.
+Adjust the `CMD` statement in the `Dockerfile` and edit the execution script `aws-run.sh` to fit your particular infrastructure.

 ## Usage